 - Take a look at your mouth after brushing and flossing for any signs of infection or concern.

 - Inform your dentist of any medical conditions, medications, and symptoms and changes in your condition.

 - Connect – offer to connect your dental and medical professionals to better coordinate your care.

 - Keep – up with your daily oral health care.
 Be sure you are brushing and flossing regularly.
 Brush with a soft-bristled toothbrush with toothpaste with fluoride two times a day or more.
 Floss once a day.
 Avoid food and drinks that are high in sugar.
 Managing your glucose helps manages your oral health.

 To help you get your plan started, contact our HUSKY Health Member Services Team.
 They can help you connect to a dentist if you don’t already have a regular dentist.
-They can help you schedule your appointments or assist with language interpretation.
+Our helpful representatives can help you schedule your appointments or assist with language interpretation.
 They can even connect you to assistance with transportation to your oral health care providers, if needed.